Thermal Bootstrap of Large-N Matrix Models via Conic Optimization: Results

 \section{Results}

-We compare two methods for solving the bootstrap: handling the thermal constraint exactly with QICS and using a $(m,k)=(3,3)$ approximation of the $\log$ (Eqs.~\ref{logapprox}, \ref{rmdef}, and \ref{nodesweights}) with MOSEK.
-We also derive stricter bounds than what was previously achieved in Ref. \cite{cho2025thermalbootstrapmatrixquantum} for the one-matrix and two-matrix bootstrap with finite mass.
+I compare two methods for solving the bootstrap: handling the thermal constraint exactly with QICS and using a $(m,k)=(3,3)$ approximation of the $\log$ (Eqs.~\ref{logapprox}, \ref{rmdef}, and \ref{nodesweights}) with MOSEK.
+I also derive stricter bounds than what was previously achieved in Ref. \cite{cho2025thermalbootstrapmatrixquantum} for the one-matrix and two-matrix bootstrap with finite mass.
 All computations were performed on a 10-core Intel i5-1235U processor.